 Freshen up with a dip in the deep pools below the lower waterfalls, whenever this activity is permitted.
 (Swimming is not allowed when the water is high, because rocks and riverbanks are slippery and unstable.)

-The campground has 104 sites located in a forest of mature Douglas fir trees that help to enhance privacy between sites.
+The campground has 104 vehicle-accessible sites located in a forest of mature Douglas fir trees that help to enhance privacy between sites.
 There's a fire ring and picnic table in each site, with drinking water located from a nearby spigot.
-This scenic park is located 13 kilometers south of Parksville.
+Reservations are accepted, but not required.

-Although Little Qualicum Falls Provincial Park is located 22 kilometers from Parksville, it's worth knowing about for its beautiful scenery and activities.
-There are 96 campsites in its upper and lower campgrounds located on the Little Qualicum River.
+Although Little Qualicum Falls Park is located 19 kilometers west of Parksville, it's worth knowing about for its beautiful scenery and activities.
+There are 96 vehicle-accessible campsites in its upper and lower campgrounds located on the Little Qualicum River.
 You can book a campsite from May 12 through September 3, but reservations are not required.

-Attractions include two scenic waterfalls, dramatic rock cliffs, and a forest of mature Douglas fir mixed with arbutus.
-Located on 440 hectares, the park was established in 1940 to protect the falls, riverbanks, and rock cliffs.
+Attractions include cascading waterfalls, dramatic rock cliffs, and a forest of mature Douglas fir mixed with arbutus.
+Located on 440 hectares, the park was established in 1940 to protect the falls, riverbanks, rock cliffs, and old-growth forest.